ipspace/blog/content/posts/2020/05/aws-networking-101.md

 Consequences:

 * There's no way you can influence intra-VPC packet delivery (apart from a gotcha explained below).
-* Changing an IP or MAC address in a VM usually results in a disconnected VM.
+* Changing an IP or a MAC address in a VM usually results in a disconnected VM.
 * First-hop routing protocols like HSRP or VRRP don't work.
 Changing a MAC address of a VM will just disconnect it.
 * The only way to pass an IP address from one VM to another is through an orchestration system call.
 The usual GARP tricks don't work.
-* Taking over an IP address of a failed instance doesn't change the packet forwarding.
+* Taking over an IP address of a failed instance doesn't change packet forwarding behavior.
 To do a proper HA failover you have to either change the route table (through orchestration system) or move an elastic NIC (the next hop) to another VM instance.
 * You cannot run a routing protocol between your instance and AWS VPC router.
 You could either use orchestration system to modify the subnet route table(s) based on VM instance route tables, or run BGP with a VPN gateway.
-Cisco used that approach with CSR1000v to implement hub-and-spoke VPC peering (and AWS took away that bonanza with Transit Gateway), and VMware still has to do that to connect multiple VMware-on-AWS instances together.
+Cisco [used that approach with CSR1000v to implement hub-and-spoke VPC peering](https://blog.ipspace.net/2018/09/using-csr1000v-in-aws-instead-of.html) (and AWS took away that bonanza with Transit Gateway), and VMware [still has to do that to connect multiple VMware-on-AWS instances together](https://techfieldday.com/video/vmware-cloud-on-aws-network-connectivity-deep-dive/).

 ## It's Not That Simple